zenoecoseno/mastrogpt-starter/README.md

 Open a terminal (Menu: `Terminal` | `New Terminal`) then try:

 1. Change the password: `ops ai user update pinocchio`
-1. Redeploy the login `ops ai ide deploy mastrogpt/login`
+1. Redeploy the login `ops ide deploy mastrogpt/login`

 You are ready!